isomerpages/nparks-fotp/_friends-of-the-parks-groups/Friends of Park Connector Network.md

 ![Alt text for image on Isomer site](/images/fopcn.jpg) *FoPCN riding the Punggol Park Connector*

+The Friends of Park Connector Network (FoPCN) was formed in 2016.

 ![](/images/fopcn_rir%20&%20c2c%20launch%20@%20rower’s%20bay%20mar%202019_nparks.jpg)
 *FoPCN riding a section of the Round Island Route to the launch of Rower's Bay and the NParks Coast-to-Coast (Central) Trail and mobile application in 2019*